How to Spend 3 Days in Ubud: Itinerary for First-Timers

 Ceking Tegalalang Rice Terraces

-It would be almost criminal to not add Ceking Tegalalang Rice Terraces to your Ubud itinerary.
-They are one of Bali’s most iconic attractions!
+It would be almost criminal not to add Ceking Tegalalang Rice Terraces to your Ubud itinerary.
+It is one of Bali’s most iconic attractions!

-Expect photo opportunities at every turn with beautiful views; whether with a coffee at Tis Cafe or from a pretty area found on your stroll.
+Expect photo opportunities at every turn with beautiful views, whether that is with a coffee at Tis Cafe or from a panaromic vantage point found on your stroll.

 You can spend hours exploring the vast length of the rice terraces!
 I recommend visiting before the midday crowds.
 I got here before 12pm and was able to manoeuvre around comfortably.

-One thing clear during your visit is how commercialised the rice terraces are for tourists.
+One thing that is clear during your visit is how commercialised the rice terraces are for tourists.
 And it’s easy to become a sucker for it!

 For extra admission costs, you can have photos taken from photogenic spots.
 Go on a scenic Bali swing.
 Hire a flowy dress to go on the swing, and even pay for a professional photographer to take your photos.